NMilivojevic/great-good/README.md

 ## Description

-This project is a full-stack application for simple staking contract on Mumbai testnet.
+This project is a full-stack application for a simple staking contract on Mumbai testnet.

 ## Prerequisites